garrettlaman/garrettlaman.github.io/content/Homelab/Fixing Intel e1000e NIC hangs on Proxmox nodes.md

 ethtool -K eno1 gso off gro off tso off tx off rx off rxvlan off txvlan off
 ```

 After this, the interface remained stable.
-Disabling these features shifts work from the NIC back to the CPU, but at gigabit speeds on a modern CPU the performance impact is negligible for my homelab's workload.
+Disabling these features shifts work from the NIC back to the CPU, but at gigabit speeds on a modern CPU (in my case, an i5-9500) the performance impact is negligible for my homelab's workload.

 ---